Marco Kroon: Army

 After this mission in Cambodia he transferred to the Army where he started training for a position as an NCO at the Koninklijke Militaire School in Weert.
 After graduating he became squad leader at the 17th Armoured Infantry Battalion in Oirschot.
 With this unit he left for a mission in Bosnia for six months leading an infantry group.

 In 1998 he transferred to the Korps Commandotroepen (Corps of Commando Troops) in Roosendaal.
 After successfully earning his Green Beret he fulfilled a management position in the corps.
 In 2000 he once again left for Bosnia, this time as a member of the Joint Commissioned Observer mission.
 After this mission he left again for the Koninklijke Militaire Academie (Royal Military Academy) in Breda, to become an officer.
 After graduation he returned to his unit, the 17th Armoured Infantry Battalion, and left for Bosnia for the third time, now as platoon commander, in the Stabilization Force (SFOR) mission.

 In 2004 he returned to the Special Forces in Roosendaal as platoon commander at the 108th Commando Company.
 Here he had several management positions and was dispatched once again to Iraq in 2004 for mission Stabilisation Force Iraq and three times to Afghanistan (2005, 2006 en 2007).

 After that Kroon became a staff officer at the intelligence centre of the special forces, training other commandos, testing equipment and tactical procedures.

 On 12 July 2012, Kroon received a new command as company commander of the Charley Company of the 17th Mechanized Infantry Battalion 'Prinses Irene' Fusilier Guards Regiment based in Oirschot.

 On 4 November 2013, Kroon returned to the Korps Commandotroepen (Corps of Commando Troops) in Roosendaal.

-On the 24th of Februari the Telegraaf newspaper published an article about Kroon.
+On 24 February the Telegraaf newspaper published an article about Kroon.
 It claimed that Captain Kroon would be joining the Dutch mission in Mali (MINUSMA).
 Based in Gao, in a staff function as a planner for the 105th Commando Troop Compagny, his job will be mainly planning long range reconnaissance missions.
 This news was confirmed by the commander of the Korps Commando Troepen, Colonel Jan Swillens.

 In November 2014 Kroon was promoted to major and assigned to the Land Training Centre in Amersfoort.